chandraharsha111/hugocontentdraft/content/posts/technical-learnings.md

 * Multiple classloaders may exist and are applied in a hierarchy
 * For assemblies the class loading behavior is generally controlled by the container which is running the assembly (ex.
 [Jetty](http://www.eclipse.org/jetty/) for a web application assembly).
 As such, your assembly should be resilient to the class loading behavior changing if the container changes.

-For the [Jetty](http://www.eclipse.org/jetty/documentation/9.3.x/jetty-classloading.html) container the example is running in, the defined behavior is that for non-system classes it will examine your war, looking in /WEB-INF/classes for a definition, and then check all of the included JARs in the /WEB-INF/lib directory.
+For the [Jetty](http://www.eclipse.org/jetty/documentation/9.3.x/jetty-classloading.html) container, the defined behavior is that for non-system classes it will examine your war, looking in
+/WEB-INF/classes for a definition, and then check all of the included JARs in the /WEB-INF/lib directory.
 If muliple JARs contain the same class definition the loader will simply select the first one it finds.